-If a Commission member resigns before the end of her or his term, Council may appoint a replacement to complete the remainder of the term.
+If a Commission member resigns before the end of their term, Council may appoint a replacement to complete the remainder of the term.
 If the replacement wishes to continue as a member of the Commission, they would apply for reappointment at the appropriate time.

-A member who misses three consecutive Commission meetings except because of illness or as previously approved by Council, is considered to have resigned from the Commission.
+A member who misses three successive Commission meetings except because of illness or as previously approved by Council, is considered to have resigned from the Commission.